Icesito68/Icesito68/README.md

 - [Citra Remmant](https://github.com/Icesito68/citra-remmant), This is a citra mod for android that I make just to experiment
 - [edk2-msm](https://github.com/Icesito68/edk2-msm), Broken edk2 port for Qualcomm platforms
 - [7xx-Drivers](https://github.com/Icesito68/7xx-Drivers/tree/main), Here is an attempt at drivers for the Snapdragon 700 series on Windows arm
-- [LGE-SM8150-Drivers](https://github.com/Icesito68/LGE-SM8150-Drivers), These are drivers for the Lg devices on Windows arm
+- [LGE-SM8150-Drivers](https://github.com/MollySophia/LGE-SM8150-Drivers), These are drivers for the Lg devices on Windows arm.
+(Now they are official!!)
 - [Hp 255 G8 Ryzentosh](https://github.com/Icesito68/Hp-255-G8-Ryzentosh), A personal challenge simply

   ## Some statistics that look good even if they are not much